 Fiona Insch has a strong business background with over twenty years experience in a blue chip top 100 FTS company.
 As a Finance Manager, she was responsible for the management and delivery of the Profit &Loss, Management Information and Systems.
 She always was passionate about the training and development of others -it was therefore a natural progression into delivering Finance Training across the company’s suite of UK technical finance courses.

 This commercial training and development experience was sought after by Ashridge Business School, where she worked in a joint venture to develop the leaders of future across the breadth of the organisation.

 She provides wise financial and business counsel to the Board of Directors, while also leading on the implementation of the professional education and research, and membership decisions.
 In 2017, this leadership role was formalised at a Director-level.
 She has built up one of the strongest Operations Team.
-She leads so positively, and her passionate commitment to the goals of Sensory Integration Network are energising and uplifting to those around her.
+She leads so positively, and her passionate commitment to the goals of Sensory Integration Education are energising and uplifting to those around her.